snovakovic/wiggle/README.md

   // We are subscribing to names defined during initiation of wiggle. screen.on('mobile', function() {
-    console.log("Function that will be executed if current screen size is mobile and every time screen sizes switches to mobile");
+    console.log("Function that will be executed if current screen size is mobile and every time screen size switches to mobile");
   });

-  // on.change will not execute on declaration only after first change. as opposite to on that will execute when declared if it matches conditions screen.on.change('mobile', function() {
+  screen.on.change('mobile', function() {
-    console.log("it will execute every time we change from some other screen size to mobile screen size.");
+    console.log("Function that will be executed every time screen size switches to mobile.");
   });

   screen.on('desktop', function() {
-    console.log("Function that will be executed if current screen size is mobile and every time screen sizes switches to mobile.");
+    console.log("Screen size is desktop");
   });

   screen.off('tablet', function() {
     console.log("function that will be executed if screen size is not tablet and every time screen size stops being tablet");
   });

-  screen.off.change('mobile', function() {
+  screen.off.change('desktop', function() {
     console.log("function that will be executed every time screen size stops being mobile");
   });